faradey/madock/docs/config.md

 of those base images is Debian or Ubuntu, so the same nodesource install works in each.

+**The old names still work.** `madock service:enable php/nodejs` and `service:enable php/yarn` are accepted, resolve to the new keys, and print the new name once so it is learned from the command rather than from a changelog.
+They are aliases, not a second way of spelling it, and they will be removed once the new names are the ones in people's fingers.

 ## A project with no web server

 Some projects answer no request and never will: a queue worker, a bus consumer,